 Q10.
 There are definitely a lot of companies similar to Grub Club floating around right now.
 What are you doing that differentiates you?

-We support all our stakeholders in a collaborative way.
+We collaboratively support all our stakeholders.
 We provide support to chefs that other platforms don’t do.
-This creates a platform for experiences that are unique to us and portray true passion from talented people who would not otherwise have the opportunity to do it, were it not for our support
+This creates a platform for experiences that are unique to us and portray the true passion of talented people who would not otherwise have the opportunity to do it, was it not for our support

 Q11.Where do you see Grub Club in five years?

-By introducing the social, communal dining aspect, we are able to work alongside not only fledgling chefs but also help existing restaurants fulfil underused inventory, by giving them the tools to add a social dimension to their existing offering.
+By introducing the social, communal dining aspect, we can work alongside not only fledgling chefs but also help existing restaurants fulfill underused inventory, by giving them the tools to add a social dimension to their existing offering.

-We are disrupting the dining out market, while partnering with restaurants rather than fighting against them: as long as you are able to provide great food and a communal dining experience, we can work together, so we look to amplify the offering, by tapping into the adventurous, engaged mindset of millennials who are hungry for experiences and no longer interested in accumulating possessions which do not give them any sense of satisfaction in life.
+We are disrupting the dining-out market while partnering with restaurants rather than fighting against them: as long as you can provide great food and a communal dining experience, we can work together, so we look to amplify the offering, by tapping into the adventurous, engaged mindset of millennials who are hungry for experiences and no longer interested in accumulating possessions which do not give them any sense of life satisfaction.

 Q12.If you had a chance to go back, what would you want to do differently?